ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-2-constructors.rst

 automatically insert a call to ``super`` with no arguments.
 (That means if the superclass does not have a no-argument constructor that the subclasses will have to explicitly call ``super`` with the appropriate arguments for some constructor that does exist.
-This ensures that instances of the subclass are property initialized.)
+This ensures that instances of the subclass are properly initialized.)

 For example the call to ``super(theName)`` in ``Employee`` below runs the code